 - Mars: – This planet shows signs of liquid water flowing on its surface in the past.
 Atmosphere of Mars contains nitrogen, argon and carbon dioxide.
 This planet has two moons, Phobos and Deimos.

 - Earth: – It is the largest of all the inner planets.
 The diameter of our planet is 12,756 km.
 It is the only planet with life.
-This planet has one moon and does not have any rings.
+Our planet has one moon and does not have any rings.
 Earth has an atmosphere that contains nitrogen and oxygen.

 Outer Planets: –